 Prior to the start of the RFP process, PERA staff will consult with the Board on the extent of Trustee involvement in the process, ranging from the review of the preparation of the RFP, determination of selection factors, and evaluation of responses.
-The Board President will ask for Trustees to form a subcommittee of the Board for purposes of this activity and to guide staff in recommending finalists for an interview before the full Board.
+The Board President will ask for Trustees to form a subcommittee of the Board for purposes of this activity.
+The review committee (staff and designated Trustees), is responsible for reviewing responses to the RFP, interviewing candidates and making a recommendation to the full Board.
 The full Board will select the firm to receive the contract for actuarial services.

-Other Relevant Statutes, Personnel Rules, Contracts and Administrative Procedures Minnesota Statutes § 356.20
+Other Relevant Statutes, Personnel Rules, Contracts and Administrative Procedures: Minnesota Statutes § 356.20

-4.1 STATUTORY GUIDANCE
+4.1.
+STATUTORY GUIDANCE